 - Symphony of the Seas

-Kids of all ages will love the brightly colored Carnival WaterWorks water parks found on most Carnival Cruise Line ships.
+Kids of all ages will be dazzled by the brightly colored Carnival WaterWorks water parks found on most Carnival Cruise Line ships.
 Though the space and design varies by ship, all of the Carnival ship water parks feature one or two water slides, a giant tipping bucket, and kiddie spray zones with fountains and water cannons that are perfect for younger kids.

 Most ships have either straight or curling slides, but Carnival Vista offers up the Kaleid-O-Slide.
-This water slide, geared toward the seven-and-up crowd, takes riders on mats down a 455-foot-long series of twists and turns amidst flashing kaleidoscopic lights and visual effects.
+This water slide, geared toward the seven-and-up crowd, takes riders on mats down a 455-foot-long series of twists and turns while zooming through flashing kaleidoscopic lights and visual effects.
 Even younger kids will appreciate the Dr. Seuss-themed WaterWorks and spray zone on Carnival Horizon, which includes a massive water-tipping top-hat and two water slides.
+Some of Carnival’s ships also have racing slides that offer side by side thrills for older kids and adults.

-Carnival Cruise Line ships with a WaterWorks water park:
+Carnival Cruise Ships with a WaterWorks Water Park:

 - Carnival Breeze